Bicycling and E-Bike Information

 North Rim: Bicycling to Point Imperial or Cape Royal

 Riding along the Point Imperial or Cape Royal roads is not recommended and is extremely hazardous.
 Both access roads are narrow, have minimal shoulders, and have numerous sharp corners, which can lead to blind spots for both drivers and cyclists.
 Vegetation along the roads also minimizes line of sight for all road users.
-There are other cycling opportunities along the North Rim, as outlined above.
+Prefered cycling opportunities on the North Rim, are described above.

 a bicyclist wearing a helmet is starting down a dirt road on the edge of a forest.